 Since 1998, thousands of Baldwin County students have been positively impacted by Peer Helpers, who confidentially assist their fellow students and address issues including academic struggles and the prevention of bullying/cyberbullying, suicide, dropout, substance abuse, social isolation, and a host of other issues.
 We are honored by the service of the hundreds of young people who serve as Peer Helpers and the educators who lead them as Peer Program Coordinators

 A MESSAGE FROM OUR CO-FOUNDERDear Friends,

 Peer Helpers are students who provide a lifeline to fellow students facing a problem or issue.
 Peer Helping is making a difference in the lives of our youth!

 High school Peer Helpers from across Baldwin County participated in an anti-bullying summit, “Schools Where Everyone Belongs: Research, Programs, and Policy Designed to Reduce Bullying,” and heard from experts in the fields of cyberbullying, suicide prevention, domestic/dating violence, and more.
 Following the summit, the Peer Helpers provided a variety of bullying prevention programs and presentations to their fellow students at all grade levels.

 To view the video presentations and learn more about bullying prevention, please click here.

-The Jennifer Claire Moore is partnering on the “STOP the BULLYING” outreach program with the Baldwin County District Attorney’s Office, Baldwin County Board of Education, Baldwin County Mayors Association and Baldwin County Commissioners, sponsored by the Cox Family Foundation.
-Students are encouraged to create a video to illustrate the song, “You Had to Pick on Me,” by country singer/songwriter Matt Kennon.
-Students may create the videos individually or as part of a group.
+The Jennifer Claire Moore partnered on the “STOP the BULLYING” outreach program and video contest with the Baldwin County District Attorney’s Office, Baldwin County Board of Education, Baldwin County Mayors Association and Baldwin County Commissioners, sponsored by the Cox Family Foundation.
+Winning videos can be seen here.